emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-If an error of any type occurs, OpenSearch returns the error message.
+If an error of any type occurs, Enegry Logserver returns the error message.

 The following query searches for a non-existent field `unknown`: